Young woman reading a book

 1. Will I have to complete a SOPHAS application for every MBA/MPH program?

-You will need to complete a SOPHAS application for most MBA/MPH degrees but not for all of them.
+You must complete a SOPHAS application for most dual degrees but only for some.
 For example, UC Berkeley requires students interested in the dual degree program to apply directly through Haas’ full-time application MBA portal.
 Be sure to check your chosen program for complete admissions requirements.

 2. Is there an application fee for SOPHAS?

-If the school you’re applying to requires you to submit separate applications, you will need to pay the fee for both the MBA and SOPHAS applications.
+If the school you’re applying to requires you to submit separate applications, you must pay the fee for both the MBA and SOPHAS applications.
 SOPHAS charges $140 for the first program you apply to and $50 for each additional program.

 3. Do I really have to enter all the coursework I’ve completed in SOPHAS?

 Yes.
-SOPHAS wants to see all the courses you have taken, including “courses from which you withdrew, repeated courses, ungraded labs, test credits, gym courses, orientations, or other non-graded courses.”
-If you find the process of inputting your coursework one by one not ideal, you can hire a PTE specialist to assist you.
+SOPHAS wants to see all your courses, including “courses from which you withdrew, repeated courses, ungraded labs, test credits, gym courses, orientations, or other non-graded courses.”
+If you find inputting your coursework one by one not ideal, you can hire a PTE specialist to assist you.

 4. How long does the SOPHAS application process take?

-Applying early is always suggested if you feel that your application is polished and ready because application processes can take quite a bit of time.
-SOPHAS’ suggested timeline states that you should start your application at least three months before the date of your program’s deadline.
+It’s best to apply early if your application is polished and ready because application processes can take time.
+SOPHAS’ suggested timeline states that you should start your application at least three months before your program’s deadline.

 5. Can I enroll in an MBA/MPH program on a part-time basis?

-While some institutions may offer a part-time option for the MBA/MPH dual degree, the vast majority require that students attend the program full-time.
+While some institutions may offer a part-time option for the dual degree, most require that students attend the program full-time.
 Given the intensive nature of the dual program, a full-time commitment makes the most sense for successful outcomes.

 6. Is all personal info that SOPHAS asks for mandatory?

 Not at all.
-Much of the personal information that you can enter in SOPHAS is entirely optional.
-If you’re not comfortable entering your gender identity, pronouns, race, ethnicity, or family information, you are not required to do so.
+Much of the personal information you can enter in SOPHAS is optional.
+If you’re uncomfortable entering your gender identity, pronouns, race, ethnicity, or family history, you are not required to do so.
 Read the application carefully and know that you only have to disclose essential information like your name and birth date.

 Conclusion

-An MBA/MPH degree can be a fantastic way for you to get the education and training you need to secure employment in upper management in the healthcare industry and many other job opportunities.
-Now that you know what an MBA/MPH is and how long it will take you to complete, you can evaluate why and how pursuing this joint degree can add value to your skillset, resume, and professional goals.
+An MBA/MPH degree can be a fantastic way to get the education and training you need to secure employment in upper management in the healthcare industry and many other job opportunities.
+Now that you know what an MBA/MPH is and how long it will take, you can evaluate why and how pursuing this joint degree can add value to your skillset, resume, and professional goals.

-The general admissions requirements provided in this article should give you an idea of what you will need to pursue an MBA/MPH and some know-how regarding the application process for these programs.
-Remember to apply early so that you can submit the best application you can, highlighting your unique skills, experiences, and aspirations.
+The general admissions requirements in this article should give you an idea of what you will need to pursue an MBA/MPH and some know-how regarding the application process for these programs.
+Remember to apply early to submit your best application, highlighting your unique skills, experiences, and aspirations.

 The programs we have listed above are not the only great MBA/MPH programs available at top business schools, but they can give you an idea of what to expect from a dual degree program.
 If you’re interested in mixing business training with public health knowledge, go forth in your pursuit of an MBA/MPH degree, knowing you will gain the background knowledge to succeed!